EQEmu/eqemu-docs-v2/docs/server/operation/server-events-scheduler.md

+## Schedulers

-The server has currently two process driven schedulers
+The server currently has two process driven schedulers.

-* World
+### World
   * Broadcast Messages (broadcast) (Stateless)
   * Reload World (reload_world) (Stateless)
-* Zone
+### Zone
   * Rule Value Change (rule_change) (Stateful)
   * Content Flag Change (content_flag_change) (Stateful)
   * Hotzone Activate (hot_zone_activate) (Stateful)

+### Notes

 Zone maintains state, world does not in the current implementation.
-For current every current zone event activation, there is an event deactivation event which undoes the state change.
+For every current zone event activation, there is an event deactivation event which undoes the state change.

 World does not maintain state, it is used for single event triggers and supports cron expressions since the events can be kicked off on a routine basis